bvinoth186/notes/cheat.md

 - Build provider – no build, Jenkins, AWS code build or Solano CI
 - Deployment provider – no deployment, ECS, cloudformation, code deploy or elastic beanstalk

+#VPC Lab

+- CreateVPC
+- CIDR - 10.0.0.0/16 - biggest range
+- it will create route table, NACL, Security group
+- no subnet, no IGW
+- Create Subnet 10.0.1.0-us-east-1a[AZ]
+- CIDR block - 10.0.1.0/24 - will give 256 IP addresses
+- another Create Subnet 10.0.2.0-us-east-1b[AZ] - CIDR 10.0.2.0/24
+- When you create subnet, y default they are private
+- Create IGW
+- attch to VPC
+- Route Table - Main route table wil be created with VPC
+- Routes - By default Subnet's in VPC can talk to each other.  default rule in route table - local route.
+- Subnet association - by default no subnet's will be associated
+- Main route table will not have access to internet by default
+- Create another  route table - for internet  access
+- Add route, along with local route, Destination : 0.0.0.0/0 and ::/0 and Target - IGW
+- Now associate Subnet - this will be Public subnet now
+- By default auto assign public IP is NO for subnets.
+Even it has public route to internet.
+Enable to Yes
+- Security groups exists only within the VPC.
+When you create EC2 in public subnet, you can select the security group with in the VPC
+- For Private EC2, create a security group with source as custom, 10.0.1.0/24 also add All ICMP protocol, 0-65535 port
+- To SSH to private EC2 from public EC2 you need to move private key pem file to your public EC2.  in real world use Bastion server.
+(NAT instance)
+- Nat instance - EC2 - Community AMI's
+- Choose public subnet
+- Security Group, SSH and HTTP, HTTPS
+- disable source / destination check
+- No need to login to NAT instance
+- add the route in route table which is assigned to private subnet which is default subnet here
+- Destination : 0.0.0.0/0 and Terget is NAT instance
+- if NAT instance is down, your private EC2 will not have internet access
+- NAT Gateway
+- choose public subnet
+- create Elastic IP address
+- Go to route table - default route table
+- add rule -  Destination : 0.0.0.0/0 and Terget is NAT gatway
+- NAT Gateways dont sit behind the security and its Highly availiable
+- NACL
+- open ephemeral port, Custom TCP rule,  1024 - 65535 - important to access from externally
+- you can block specfic IP
+- what is my IP
+- add a deny rule 10.34.45.65/32  as source
+- Rules are validated in numerical order
+- VPC endpoint
+- With Nat GateWay, if you do AWS S3 ls from private EC2, it will list your buckets.  it has access to internet through NAT Getway
+- remove Nat GateWay route from private (default) route table
+- now AWS S3 ls will not work
+- Create NAT endpoint to make it work
+- Role for EC2 with S3 full access
+- assign this role to private Ec2
+- Create VPC endpoint
+- Gateway
+- Interface
+- S3 Gateway
+- select VPC
+- choose private subnet
+-

 # VPC
 - Virtual private Cloud
 - when you create VPC, it creates, Route table, security group and nacl